Jotunn/kbnhud/README.md

 **Download and installation**

-To download the HUD, press the "Download ZIP" button at the bottom of the right sidebar.
+To download the HUD, press the "Download ZIP" button under the green "Clone or download" button above.

 **Installation**